dr-joe-wirth/phantasm/README.md

 ## If you use this software, please email me at jwirth \<at> g \<dot> hmc \<dot> edu

 ## Running the software
-### To run the software, perform the following steps:
+### To get set up, perform the following steps:
   * Make a working directory containing either a single input genome in genbank file format or a directory of multiple input genomes in genbank file format
-  * Modify ```<path to phantasm>/param.py``` appropriately
-  * From within the working directory, call the following command on the commandline:
+  * From within the working directory, call the following command on the commandline (modify ```<path to phantasm>/param.py``` appropriately):

         $ python3 <path to phantasm>/phantasm.py help

-## Identifying a suitable phylogenetic marker for your input genome
+## Identifying suitable phylogenetic markers for your input genome(s)
 ### Run the following command:

         $ python3 <path to phantasm>/phantasm.py getPhyloMarker <gbff filename> <email address>

-  * After it finishes running, open ```initialAnalysis/putativePhylogeneticMarkers.txt``` and determine which gene you wish to use as the phylogenetic marker of the group.
+  * After it finishes running, open ```initialAnalysis/putativePhylogeneticMarkers.txt``` and determine which gene(s) you wish to use as the phylogenetic marker(s) of the group.
 Make a note of the gene number or the locus tag as this will be used as input in the next step.
   * If using PHANTASM on multiple input genomes, replace ```<gbff filename>``` with ```<gbff directory>```

     * example for a single genome: